zkweb-framework/ZKWeb/README.md

 Demo Account: demo 123456

 This framework is inspired by django, all comments are written in chinese.<br/>

-ZKWeb is running on Asp.Net Core now,<br/>
-but it has it's abstraction layer to make sure plugins are independent from Asp.Net or Asp.Net Core.<br/>
-That make move away from Asp.Net Core in the future without breaking the compatibility is possible.<br/>
-The dependency to the following libraries is still required, but they are stable and solid. <br/>

-- DotLiquid
-- FluentNHibernate
-- Newtonsoft.Json
-- NSubstitute

 MIT License<br/>
 Copyright © 2016 303248153@github<br/>